 It’s a good idea to consider a few factors aside from price when comparing insurance brokers.
 Questions you may want to consider include:

-- What is offered with the basic policy and what add-ons are available?
+- What is available with the basic policy and what add-ons are possible?

 - Do you have to pay an excess and how does this affect the premium?

-- What is the company reputation like?
+- What is the company’s reputation like?
 Check customer review sites or any articles in consumer magazines.

-- What incentives are offered, e.g., long-term customer discounts?
+- What incentives are available, e.g., long-term customer discounts or special offers on other products?

 - Are the claims and cancellation processes straightforward?

 - Is it an ethical company with a good record in Corporate Social Responsibility (CSR)?
-This is something that is becoming increasingly important with today’s consumers.
+You can check company ratings and performance on sites such as CSR Hub or Standard Ethics.

 Applying for Belgian home insurance

 You can apply for home insurance in Belgium online with most of the major providers.
 Alternatively, you can apply over the phone or in person if the company has a high street outlet.

 You normally need to provide your address, valid ID, and bank details (read up on how to open a bank account in Belgium) and answer a few questions so that the insurer can assess your profile and the level of coverage you require.
 Once your annual/monthly premium is calculated, you can choose whether or not to proceed and purchase coverage.

-If you apply online, you will usually receive everything electronically by email within 24 hours.
-This includes insurance certificate and information relating to your policy, such as claims and cancellation procedures.
+If you apply online, you will usually receive everything by email within 24 hours.
+This includes an insurance certificate and information relating to your policy, such as claims and cancellation procedures.

-How to make a Belgian home contents insurance claim
+How to make a home insurance claim in Belgium

 The procedures for claiming insurance will vary between companies.
 Many Belgian insurance companies now allow claimants to submit via an online claims form.
 You can also phone through a claim or use a hard copy of the claim form and send it through the post.